-Web developer interview questions like these will help you learn about the candidate’s work style — how they gather requirements, solve problems, manage user feedback, handle QA and collaborate in a team setting.
-You’ll also gain insight into whether they pay close attention to user experience.
+Web developer interview questions like this one help you learn about the candidate’s work style — how they solve problems, manage user feedback, interact with quality assurance and collaborate in a team setting.

 - Responsive design

-This web developer interview question asks about the candidate’s awareness of current issues in web development, as well as their own problem-solving abilities.
-A good answer is one where they do more than just gripe about someone else’s work.
+This web developer interview question gauges the candidate’s level of interest in good web design and their problem-solving abilities.
+A good answer is one where the candidate does more than just gripe about someone else’s work.
 Skilled web developers will offer real solutions to practical issues, such as how to improve load times or optimize the user experience.

-Problem solving is at the heart of web development, so listen to how candidates talk about fixing things that go awry.
+Solving problems is at the heart of web development, so listen to how candidates talk about fixing things that go wrong.
 Do they break down the situation and analyze potential causes?
-Do they know when to ask for help and where to go to find answers?
+Do they know when to ask for help and where to find answers?
 How do they respond if their first idea for a solution doesn’t pan out?

-7. Tell me about a time you’ve had to respond to negative feedback.
+6. Tell me about a time you had to respond to negative feedback.

-Web developers have to deal with a barrage of comments from beta testers and actual users.
-The ideal candidate for this position needs to know how to take that feedback, analyze it and turn it into action.
-Listen to how they walk through the issue and arrive at a conclusion.
+Web developers must deal with feedback from beta testers and actual users, which can be negative and thus discouraging.
+The ideal candidate for the web developer position needs to know how to take that feedback, analyze it and turn it into action.
+Listen to how the candidate walks through an issue and reaches a solution.

 Web developers work closely with the rest of the development team.
-They need to understand how data is structured, what functions are available, how APIs are called, and how web services are configured.
-Candidates should be able to discuss the entire development lifecycle, and show an understanding of where they fit in.
-This question will help to differentiate between a web developer and a web designer who knows a little Java.
+They understand how data is structured, what functions are available, how APIs are called and how web services are configured.
+This interview question will help differentiate between a developer and someone who is more of a designer.

-10. Tell me about the projects you’re working on (or have worked on) in your spare time?
+9. Tell me about the projects you’re working on (or have worked on) in your spare time.

 Technology moves fast.
 When hiring a web developer, you’re looking for someone who invests some of their own time in growing their skills and staying on top of emerging trends.
 Candidates should be able to discuss some personal projects, either past or present, and possibly even show you their work.

-All candidates should have worked with APIs for well-known commercial services, such as those offered by Twitter, Slack, Dropbox, and the suite of APIs offered by Google.
-Candidates should be able to talk about how to call API functions and integrate results into their design.
-Advanced candidates may have helped to develop and document their own APIs, and they will be able to talk about how they worked with the development team to create secure, useful interfaces.
+All candidates should have worked with APIs for well-known commercial services, such as those offered by Twitter, Slack, Dropbox and the suite of APIs offered by Google.
+Candidates also should be able to explain how to call API functions and integrate results into their design.
+Seasoned professionals may have helped to develop and document their own APIs.
+They will be able to talk about how they worked with the development team to create secure and useful interfaces.

-12. What do you think will be the biggest trends in future web development?
+11. What excites you about the future of web development?

-Web developers may not interact directly with a database, but it’s important that they understand how data is structured.
-Any practical SQL experience, such as having worked as a database administrator, is highly valuable.
+Web developers may not interact directly with a database, but they must understand how data is structured.
+Any practical SQL experience, such as working as a database administrator, can be highly valuable.